aleksamagicka/aquacomputer_d5next-hwmon/README.md

 ## Overview

-The following devices are supported by this driver:
+The following devices are supported by this driver, and from which kernel version (if applicable):

 |     Device     | Supported since kernel |                        Functionality                         | Microcontroller |
 | :------------: | :--------------------: | :----------------------------------------------------------: | :-------------: |